10 Foods to Keep You Healthy As You Age

-Vitamin helps to maintain bone density, hence help in preventing osteoporosis.
-Studies also show that it helps in preventing disease like cancer, type 2 diabetes, and rheumatoid osteoporosis.
-Vitamin D rich foods include yogurt, juices, salmon, tuna, and eggs.
+Vitamin helps to maintain bone density, hence helping in preventing osteoporosis.
+Studies also show that it helps in preventing diseases like cancer, type 2 diabetes, and rheumatoid osteoporosis.
+Vitamin D-rich foods include yogurt, juices, salmon, tuna, and eggs.

-Vitamin C foods help in collagen production, and this helps in providing your skin with elasticity and getting rid of dead skin hence provide you with healthy skin.
+Vitamin C foods help in collagen production, and this helps in providing your skin with elasticity and getting rid of dead skin hence providing you with healthy skin.

-Magnesium helps in keeping your heart healthy, keeping your bones strong, and maintaining your immune system.
+Magnesium helps in keeping your heart healthy, keep your bones strong, and maintains your immune system.
 Take foods like vegetables, fruits, whole grains, and nuts for this nutrient.

-It helps to maintain the nerve function, producing red blood cells as well as DNA.
-As one age, it becomes difficult for the body to absorb this vitamin from food, you can, therefore, consult your health care provider for supplements.
+It helps to maintain nerve function, producing red blood cells as well as DNA.
+As one ages, it becomes difficult for the body to absorb this vitamin from food, you can, therefore, consult your health care provider for supplements.
+(2)